rails/rails/guides/source/tuning_performance_for_deployment.md

 If you only use one thread per worker, then you can increase it to above one per process to account for when workers are idle waiting for I/O operations.

-In the default generated configuration, it is set to use 1 worker.
-You can also modify it by setting the `WEB_CONCURRENCY` environment variable.
+You can configure number of Puma workers by setting the `WEB_CONCURRENCY` environment variable.

-* Setting `WEB_CONCURRENCY` to a specific number will configure Puma to use that many workers.
-* Setting `WEB_CONCURRENCY` to "auto" will make Puma use all available processor cores on the server, as determined by the `Concurrent.available_processor_count` helper.

-Please note that using "auto" might result in incorrect configurations on some cloud hosts with shared CPUs or platforms that inaccurately report CPU counts.

 ### YJIT